ToothpasteGuardian/xIOS/VIDEOS/README.txt

-All videos in this folder are mine ( Toothpaste Guardian. ) and also if you don't like them just don't watch them and don't complain about them.
-Subscribe to my youtube channel: https://www.youtube.com/channel/UCEIuqxvIUhCxPbLOt5KTZ0w?view_as=subscriber
+Subscribe to my youtube channel to see all the videos I will put in here: https://www.youtube.com/channel/UCEIuqxvIUhCxPbLOt5KTZ0w?view_as=subscriber